EmilioPiscioneri/My-website/design-choices.md

 - The /templates/ directory has templates for different things that start as a base and then can be added to.
 E.g. I plan to add dynamic sites so I need a template one

+- Nav data is an array of objects.